Understanding require and Friends in Ruby

 So where does Ruby look for set.rb?
 Well, once again, Ruby has something very

-variable.
-It is the global variable $LOAD_PATH
+similar to UNIX's $PATH variable.
+It is the global variable $LOAD_PATH also

-sometimes known by it's ugly and undescriptive alias $:
+sometimes known by it's ugly and undescriptive alias $: (which I don't suggest

 using by the way--short though it may be).
 It is an array of directory names

-where Ruby looks when it comes across a require
+where Ruby looks when it comes across a require.

 Here's where the analogy falls short however.
-The UNIX $PATH
+The UNIX $PATH generally

-contains a list of bin directories while the Ruby $LOAD_PATH
+contains a list of bin directories while the Ruby $LOAD_PATH contains an array

 of lib directories.
 Well, what on earth are lib and bin directories and what